-A female blolo bla Baule sculpture, one hand resting on the knee, the other touching the left breast, a columnar, thick neck supporting a large oval face, a small pointed mouth beneath a slender nose, framed by crescent slit-eyes, scarifications around the navel, neck, breasts, upperarms and on the cheeks, a fine elaborated asymmetric coiffure with a pigtail on the back; light brown patina, traces of age and ritual use.
+A female blolo bla Baule sculpture, seated on a stool, one hand resting on the knee, the other touching the left breast, a clomnar, thick neck supporting a large oval face, asmall ponted mouth beneath a slender nose, framed by crescent slit-eyes, scarifications around the navel, neck, breasts, upperarms and on the cheeks, a fine elaboreted coiffure with a pigtail on the back.

 “The Self and the Other”, Philip L. Ravenhill, Fowler Museum of Cultural History, University of California, Los Angeles, 1994:11.